goldybawa48/clickhouse-migration-stand-alone-to-cluster-mode/README.md

-# ClickHouse High Availability — Production Setup & Replication Runbook
+# ClickHouse High Availability — Cluster Mode Setup From Stand Alone Steps

 > Migrate a standalone ClickHouse EC2 instance to a fault-tolerant **2-node replicated cluster** using ClickHouse Keeper.